Skip to content ↓

 Ofsted and Performance Information

-Woodhill Primary School was inspected on Tuesday 3rd and Wednesday 4th of December 2019.
-We are pleased to share that our report has now been published and Woodhill Primary School continues to be judged as a ‘Good’ school and that: ‘There is enough evidence of improved performance to suggest that the school could be judged outstanding if we were to carry out a section 5 inspection now.’
+Woodhill Primary School was inspected on Tuesday 12th and Wednesday 13th March 2024.
+We are pleased to share that our report has now been published, and Woodhill Primary School continues to be judged as a ‘Good’ school.

 This is a huge achievement for the school and the community and a clear recognition that the hard work of all members of the school community continues to impact positively on the lives of all Woodhill children.
 Please see below to read the report.

-Since the last inspection in July 2016, the school has underseen some changes to staffing and its leadership structure yet it continues to go from strength to strength.
+Since the last inspection in December 2019, the school and world has been through a pandemic, yet it continues to be a positive and strong place to learn.
 The lead inspector commented on how:

-As a restless, ambitious school, naturally we will be working tirelessly to ensure that the next steps from the report form part of our school priorities for the remainder of this academic year and beyond and we look forward to sharing these with our school community in the coming weeks.
+As a restless, ambitious school, naturally we will be working tirelessly to ensure that the next steps from the report form part of our school priorities for the remainder of this academic year and beyond and we look forward to sharing these with our school community before the end of term.

 Whilst we are delighted with the outcome of the inspection we recognise that it is the ongoing feedback we receive from parents and children that we truly value, which enables us to ensure we provide the children of Woodhill Primary School with the very best education.